chandanhpcic/docs/source/manual/how-tos/sfr_red_fr_ftth.rst

 ..
 Note::
     This how-to does not cover installation of NGINX nor the use of SSH / shell commands.

-First SSH into your OPNSense firewall and create a folder **/srv/sfrredbox**.
+First SSH into your REticen8 firewall and create a folder **/srv/sfrredbox**.
 In this folder, we will add the scripts used to spoof the SFR/RED Box requests.

 In this directory create a file **index.php**